ytmytm/c64-ciaide/geos/README.md

 press RUN/STOP+RESTORE.

-COMPILING
+# COMPILING

-Do: make
-and correct .cvt files will be built and saved in compiled/ directory
+Do: `make` and correct .cvt files will be built and saved in compiled/ directory

-Do: make clean
-to remove all built files
+Do: `make clean` to remove all built files

-INSTALL
+# INSTALLATION

 Now you can transfer the resulting files to Commodore world and unConvert it with Convert v2.5 or GeoConvert98.
 Or you may use c1541 and geoswrite command to put unconverted file